Home » Guides » Conservation Easements

 Other Planning Work

-The planning of the conservation easement also requires documenting the conditions of the property in a baseline documentation report, subordination of the mortgage (if any) on the property, and other tasks, which the land trust will help the landowner understand early in their conversations.
+The planning of the conservation easement also requires documenting the conditions of the property in a baseline documentation report, subordination of mortgages (if any) on the property, and other tasks, which the land trust will help the landowner understand early in their conversations.
 Depending on the project, survey work may be required and, if the owner intends to seek a tax deduction, an appraisal will be necessary.

 Recording